 The following factors are considered by TISEA in relation to the listing of high yield bonds:

 High yield bonds are listed under the debt listing chapters of the Listing Rules and require that only investors deemed to be particularly knowledgeable in investment matters are qualified and permitted to hold such securities.

 The securities must not be held by retail investors.
-High yield bonds usually have a high denomination, so this should not be an issue.
+High yield bonds usually have a high denomination, so twould not typically be marketed at retail investors.

 TISEA recognises that debt securities, and in particular high yield bonds, issued by special purpose vehicles and intra-group holding companies tend to be purchased and traded by a limited number of sophisticated, intragroup and/or institutional investors.